Generic name: Lidocaine and Epinephrine [ LYE-doe-kane-& ep-i-NEF-rin ]

 How do I store and/or throw out D-Care 100X?

 - If you need to store D-Care 100X (lidocaine and epinephrine) at home, talk with your doctor, nurse, or pharmacist about how to store it.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about D-Care 100X, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about D-Care 100X (lidocaine and epinephrine), please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.